MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/update-from-preview.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_VL
 ROBOTS: NOINDEX, NOFOLLOW
-description: "Provides Office 2019 Preview customers with steps to update preview version to Office 2019"
+description: "Provides Office 2019 Preview customers with steps to update the preview version to Office 2019, on both Windows and on a Mac"
 ---

 # Update Office 2019 Preview to Office 2019